Doomakia-Dev/DeadDogma/README.md

+**Disclaimer**
+This project is in VERY early development.
+It's guarenteed that the product you see here is not representative of how the final product will look.
+This undertaking is new territory, please bear with me.

 # Welcome to the Dead Dogma project page
 Dead Dogma is a Combat and Survival focused TTRPG set in Regium, A world of floating isles orbiting a planetoid mega-dungeon-cave-system known by many as **The Heart**, housing a lethal ecosystem that wants nothing but your death.
 Unfortunately, that's where you work.